LiamLlamazares/math_blog/_posts/2022-05-26-The-Ito-integral.md

 functions is progressively measurable.
 This is because the pointwise limit of measurable functions is measurable.\\
 \\
-Later on we will see that the solutions to an SDE arecontinuous, and thus progressively measurable.
+Later on we will see that the solutions to an SDE are continuous, and thus progressively measurable.
 This motivates the title of the following lemma.

 **Lemma 2** (SDE coefficients are progressive).
 Let $X\U t$ be a